 John Kyle is a uniquely engaging singer/songwriter with a dark poetic vibe and a musical style that’s been compared to Neil Young, R.E.M. and Elliott Smith.
 He’s gone from busking in Harvard Square to performing music festivals and songwriter showcases across the United States.

-Influenced by melancholy and meaningful music from all genres, John’s acoustic-guitar centered songs, both sombre and soaring, capture Kyle’s ethos of making music to form deep connections by showing people that they’re not alone in the dark and there’s a reason for hope.
+Influenced by melancholy and meaningful music from all genres, John’s acoustic-guitar centered songs, both somber and soaring, capture his ethos of making music to form deep connections by showing people that they’re not alone in the dark and there’s a reason for hope.

-Rising from melancholic guitar chords into moving, rock-infused anthems, new songs like “Summer Came” and “Happy Thought“see John embracing his influences, echoing the essence of bands such as Pink Floyd, R.E.M. and Radiohead, and channeling them into his own emotional pieces.
+Rising from melancholic guitar chords into moving, rock-infused anthems, songs like Soon and Rosemary see John Kyle embracing his influences, echoing the essence of artists such as Pink Floyd and Radiohead while channeling them into his own emotional pieces.

-John is releasing new music and touring both New England and California during the coming months.
+John Kyle is releasing new music and touring across California during the coming months.

 My Story, Part One – John Kyle

-When I was three years old my dad put Johnny Cash’s Live at Folsom Prison cassette into my Fisher Price cassette tape player.
+I was three years old when my dad put Johnny Cash’s Live at Folsom Prison into my Fisher Price cassette player.
 I played that tape over and over until I could sing every song by heart.
 You could say I cut my teeth on the “Man In Black.”

 These songs are magical, the ones that give us the chills, stop us dead in our tracks and feel the beauty washing over us, even make us cry, and we play them over and over because they’re so great.
 My life has been “saved by rock and roll” many times.
-Music like this moved me, inspired me, and let me know I was not alone in the darkness.
+Music like this moved me, inspired me, and let me know I was not alone.